-This course follows the lives of Eugenio María de Hostos and José Martí through their literature, their endeavors, achievements and contributions to the struggles for freedom, education and progress in the Americas.
+This course follows the lives of Eugenio María de Hostos and José Martí through their literature, their endeavors, achievements contributions to the struggles for freedom, education and progress in the Americas.
 Students will read, analyze, discuss and gain an understanding of these authors' major works in a historical, political, and literary context.
-Students will study Hostos and Martí's historical presence in New York City in the later part of the 19th century, and their for the selfactivism determination and social development of their peoples. gain Students will also similarities appreciation for and differences between these two important writers, and will explore their legacies to Latin American and Latino intellectual and political pursuits.
+Students will study Hostos and Martí's historical presence in New York City in the later part of the 19th century, and activism for the determination and social development of their peoples.
+Students will also gain appreciation for similarities and differences between these important writers, and will explore their legacies to Latin American and Latino intellectual and political pursuits.